3 WOMEN (1977)directed by Robert Altman

 Shy, reclusive girl Pinky starts work at a sanitarium and becomes emotionally attached to her fellow worker, Millie.
 After an accident, the women seem to inexplicably swap personalities, and then return back to normal.
 A third woman, a local artist, prowls around on the periphery of the story.

-directed by John Hilcoat
+THE PROPOSITIONdirected by John Hilcoat

 screenplay by Nick Cave